Slieve Snaght

-Naming
+Name

 The mountain is said to be so named because snow lies on its summit until late May.
 In Cath Maige Tuired ("The Battle of Moytura"), a tale from Irish mythology, Slieve Snaght is called one of the "twelve chief mountains" of Ireland.
 There is a tradition of pilgrimage to the top of Slieve Snaght at Lughnasa, and a holy well near the summit, called Tobar na Súl ("well of the eyes"), is said to cure blindness.

 History

 In 1825, the summit was one of those used as a base for mapping Ireland as part of the Ordnance Survey's Principal Triangulation.
 The surveyors, which included Thomas Drummond, camped on the summit and built a wall to shield themselves from the weather.
 Drummond's team shone a limelight from Slieve Snaght towards Thomas Colby's team on Divis 67 mi away, the first time a limelight was used for surveying.